 - One who says “What’s yours is mine and what’s mine is mine.”
 This is a self-centered attitude which will likely leave a person both unsatisfied and at odds with the people around him.

 Question: What does “badgers” mean in this verse?
-This word is found in Exodus 25:5; 26:14; 35:7, 23; 36:19; 39:34; Numbers 4:6, etc. The tabernacle was covered with badgers’ skins; the shoes of women were also made of them (Ezek.
-16:10).
+This word is also found in Exodus 26:14.; 35:7, 23; 36:19; 39:34; Numbers 4:6, etc. as a “covering for the tent (Tabernacle) an outer covering of badger’s skins (fine leather).”
+The shoes of women were also made of them (Ezekiel 16:10 I clothed you also with embroidered work and shod you with sealskin.)
 Our translators seem to have been misled by the similarity in sound of the Hebrew tachash_ and the Latin _taxus, “a badger.”
 The revisers have correctly substituted “seal skins.”
 The Arabs of the Sinaitic peninsula apply the name tucash to the seals and dugongs which are common in the Red Sea, and the skins of which are largely used as leather and for sandals.
 Though the badger is common in Palestine, and might occur in the wilderness, its small hide would have been useless as a tent covering.
 The dugong, very plentiful in the shallow waters on the shores of the Red Sea, is a marine animal from 12 to 30 feet long, something between a whale and a seal, never leaving the water, but very easily caught.
 It grazes on seaweed, and is known by naturalists as Halicore tabernaculi.
 Easton’s Bible Dictionary